-IFISA available – Loanpad ISA for UK investors
+Innovative Finance ISA (IFISA) available – Loanpad ISA for potential tax free investing for UK investors

 Thumbs Down Points for Loanpad

-New Lender with no track record – Loanpad have only launched a few months ago, although their CEO is an experienced property lawyer with many years behind him.
+New Lender with no track record – Loanpad have only launched in the last couple of years, although their CEO is an experienced property lawyer with many years behind him.

 Lower Returns – lower risk investments generally mean lower returns.
 The 5% Loanpad is offering with only 60 days notice to exit free of charge is really very good though.

 Single Originator – There is only the single loan originator for now, which could be a potential danger.
 Loanpad are in the process of bringing more on board though.

 Risk Factor – 3/10 – Low

 So, is Loanpad really safe?
 I consider Loanpad to be in the lower end of the risk scale.